OpenEducationAnalytics/OpenEducationAnalytics/packages/package_catalog/Predicting_Student_Well_Being/README.md

 Stakeholder: **Model developers**

 ### Responsible AI dashboard
 For model developers, the responsible AI principles are critical in shaping the system to be transparent, fair, inclusive, robust and reliable.
-To operationalize this goal, the full-suite [RAI dashboard](https://responsibleaitoolbox.ai/) on AzureML can be used to continuously evaluate and improve the model.
+To operationalize this goal, we recommend the full-suite [RAI dashboard](https://responsibleaitoolbox.ai/) on AzureML to continuously evaluate and improve the model.

 **Model overview**